 From the 2nd to the 5th day: Delirium, insomnia, confusion, frightening visual and auditory hallucinations, and often hyperpyrexia and dehydration

-Diagnosis is usually made clinically.
+Diagnosis of anxiolytic and sedative intoxication is usually made clinically.
 Drug levels can be measured for some drugs (eg, phenobarbital), but typically hospital laboratories cannot measure levels of most hypnotics and sedatives.
 Benzodiazepines and barbiturates are usually included in routine immunoassay-based qualitative urine drug screens.
-However, detecting drugs on such screening tests usually does not alter clinical management; even if the results are positive, if patients do not have a clear history of sedative-hypnotic ingestion, other causes should be ruled out.
+However, detecting drugs on such screening tests usually does not alter clinical management; even if the results are positive, if patients do not have a clear history of sedative-hypnotic ingestion, other causes of the patient's symptoms should be ruled out.

 The benzodiazepine receptor antagonist flumazenil can reverse severe sedation and respiratory depression secondary to benzodiazepine overdose.
-Dose is 0.2 mg IV given over 30 sec; 0.3 mg may be given after 30 sec, followed by 0.5 mg q 1 min to total 3 mg.
+Dose is 0.2 mg IV given over 30 seconds; 0.3 mg may be given after 30 seconds, followed by 0.5 mg every 1 minute to total 3 mg.
 However, its clinical usefulness is not well-defined because most people who overdose on benzodiazepines recover with only supportive care, and occasionally flumazenil precipitates seizures.